core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Loss of Mutable Security Context {#ssec-loss-mutable-context}

-An endpoint losing its mutable Security Context, e.g., due to reboot, need to prevent the re-use of Sender Sequence Numbers and to handle incoming replayed messages.
+An endpoint losing its mutable Security Context, e.g., due to reboot, need to prevent the re-use of Sender Sequence Numbers, and to handle incoming replayed messages.
 Appendix B.1 of {{RFC8613}} describes secure procedures for handling loss of Sender Sequence Number and update of Replay Window.
 The procedure in Appendix B.1.1 of {{RFC8613}} applies also to servers in Group OSCORE and is RECOMMENDED to use.
 A variant of Appendix B.1.2 of {{RFC8613}} applicable to Group OSCORE is specified in {{ssec-synch-challenge-response}}.

 If an endpoint is not able to establish an updated Sender Security Context, it MUST NOT protect further messages using this Security Context, it SHOULD inform the Group Manager and retrieve new Security Context parameters from the Group Manager ({{sec-group-re-join}}).